 Share the results…

 At Charlie, we make sure that the notes from exit interviews are shared across the whole company leadership, not just amongst the leaver’s immediate team.
 This helps to ensure that company leaders have a clear understanding of how every side of the business is performing and can take any constructive feedback into account.

 ...then act on them.

 Everything up until this point has been the easy part.
-Now you need to actually act on what you’ve learnt.
+Now you need to actually follow up and act on what you’ve learnt.

 If you’ve run the exit interview properly, you may well have heard a few things that made you feel uncomfortable - tales of team members not pulling their weight or managers who aren’t supporting their staff.